6 Tips To Avoid Labor Day Drinking—and Still Have Fun

-September is upon us—and with it, plans for backyard barbecues, picnics, or one last beach day to mark the end of the season.
+September is right around the corner—and with it, plans for backyard barbecues, picnics, or one last beach day to mark the end of the season.
 Labor Day weekend is a fantastic time to gather with family or friends, socialize, and enjoy the last of the summer weather.

-However, this holiday weekend poses a significant challenge for people in recovery, or those who simply don’t want to drink a lot (including the sober curious among us).
+However, this holiday weekend can pose a significant challenge for people in recovery, or those who simply don’t want to drink a lot (including the sober curious among us).
 How does one get through Labor Day without having that “one beer”—or several?

 Nobody wants to avoid fun social events just to avoid alcohol.
 Here are some tips for staying sober on Labor Day—and still enjoying yourself.